colebrookson/python-for-biology/sessions/week5.md

 To cement the best practice use of functions, we’ll be writing two functions to help us perform some summary statistics on our data.
 To do this, we’ll note here that a ‘helper’ function is the name of a function that is usually embedded inside another, larger and more general function, for the purposes of streamlining the function writing process, and breaking the entire operation into manageable chunks.

-**Question 4** Write a helper function that takes in a level (string) of the 'Location' column and returns the mean of ANY numeric column subset to only that level. **NOTE:** this helper function has to be able to work no matter the numeric column passed
+**Question 4** Write a helper function that takes in a level (type string) of the 'Location' column and returns the mean of ANY numeric column (type float) subset to only that level. **NOTE:** this helper function has to be able to work no matter the numeric column passed

 **Question 5** Write a larger function that uses the helper function and produces 3 lists: